 - Robert Nix

-Alex Harris is an accomplished drone pilot, videographer, photographer, and film editor.
+Alex Harris is an award-winning drone pilot, videographer, photographer, and film editor.

 He has worked on projects for large networks and corporations such as HGTV, Nike, Intel, ESPN, and Discovery Health.